 The hallowed tradition of Western classical music is at the core of this realist novel which is mostly set in the center of London and has an all-white English cast.

 Sadly, Seth- being Khattri- had to write tedious shite about his Naani and Mama and Tutu and Soosoo.
 But, leaving them aside, there are no fucking Indians in 'Suitable Boy'.
 There are mere stereotypes.
-Muslims want to fuck their step-sisters.
+Muslims want to fuck their half-sisters.
 It's there in Rushdie- dude!
 Before Rusdhie there was Ruswa.
-That's all you need to know about our Muslim brothers- though Naipaul, having talked to Khattris, added a couple to 'Area of Darkness'.
+That's all you need to know about our Muslim brothers- though Naipaul, having talked to Khattris, channeled one or two other such stereotypes in 'Area of Darkness'.

 The raags and ghazals of A Suitable Boy